MrEddX/docs.chatrix.one/docs/faq.en.md

 In order to protect the service from bots and abuse, the following restrictions have been introduced:

 - It is possible that the registration is temporarily prohibited at the moment.
-Please check [status](https://docs.chatrix.one/en/status/#account-registrations).
-In the "Account Registration" section, it must be marked as **OPEN**;
+Please check the [Status](https://docs.chatrix.one/en/status/) section and specifically the [Account Registration](http://127.0.0.1:8000/en/status/#account-registrations).
+It must be marked as ++"OPEN"++;
 - Only one registration per hour is allowed through the online registration form regardless of the **IP** address;
 - Only one registration is allowed through the installed applications within one hour from the same **IP** address;
 - With a large number of requests to generate **CAPTCHA** codes, the page blocks access for about a minute.
 This protects the service from a **CAPTCHA DoS** attack;
 - With multiple attempts to illegally access the service, the **IP** address is blocked for six hours.

-If the status of the registrations is marked as **CLOSED**, you will need to use one of the other possible methods of registering an account described in the section "Registration" and precisely the part [Ways to register an account](https://docs.chatrix.one/en/account/registration/#ways-to-register-an-account).
+If the status of the registrations is marked as ++"CLOSED"++, you will need to use one of the other possible methods of registering an account described in the section "Registration" and precisely the part [Ways to register an account](https://docs.chatrix.one/en/account/registration/#ways-to-register-an-account).
 For all other cases, the solution is to try again later.

 * * *